 If we follow the example of Jesus, our lives may become just as full, complete and pleasing to God as his was.

-Jesus calls us to a life of Good Works in humility and compassion.
+Jesus calls us to a life of Good Works, done in humility and compassion.
 Service to others leads to spiritual completeness.

 We must approach his example with fear and trembling, and with great humility, and not arrogance.
 And of course, always seeking forgiveness from God our Father and Creator for our shortcomings.

 If we seek forgiveness from God, in true repentance, then our past sins are forgiven.
 If we then remain in his Teachings, Jesus says we will be saved by God.

 After repenting and accepting the knowledge of God's path Jesus reveals to us, we are challenged to actively live out this Faith.